JThh/fair-alloc-app-ra/maintenance/MAINTENANCE.md

 There will be more and more new algorithms to come.
 We can extend the current app's functionality by adding new pages to the [pages folder](../pages/).

 For example, if we want to implement an algorithm for `multiwinner approval voting` based on this [paper](https://arxiv.org/pdf/2112.05994.pdf).
 We can name a new Python as `4_🗳️_Multiwinner_Approval_Voting.py` and append it to the previous three app files (at the time this guide was written).
-The contents of the file can be referred from the previous apps and the [Streamlit documentation](https://docs.streamlit.io/), except for the actual algorithm from the paper.
+The contents of the file can be referred from the previous apps and the [Streamlit documentation](https://docs.streamlit.io/), except for the actual algorithm.

 ## Contigency Plans